Today’s readings (click below to open in new tab/window):

 Psalms 62; 145, Ecclesiastes 7:1-14, Galatians 4:12-20, Matthew 15:21-28

 No matter what, the world will find reasons to criticize us.
-We all have weak moments and bad days.
-How we handle one of them tells people more about our character and our faith than a hundred of our best days.
+We all have weak moments and bad days, so sometimes the world will be right to do so.
+How we handle criticism of our worst days tells people more about our character and our faith than a hundred of our best days.

 Comfort: Your worst days are some of faith’s greatest opportunities.